The Power of Retrieval Practice for SEN Pupils

 • Repeated spaced retrieval can significantly improve word learning in children with DLD (Leonard et al., 2019b).

-Effective Retrieval Techniques for the SEN Classroom
+Effective Retrieval Practice Activities for the SEN Classroom

 Flashcards – This should come as no surprise but visuals such as flashcards can be an effective tool for teaching key terms, facts, or concepts.
 Teachers can create flashcards for various subjects and use them to prompt students to recall important information.